AlbaGarciaR/Beer-Website/README.md

 We had to create a website that was able to manage a database created with MySQL and PhpMyAdmin.
 The website had to be created with plain HTML code and the graphic part was made with css.

-Note : The adress of pictures must be changed so they can be display.
+Note : The adress of pictures must be changed so they can be displayed.
 We're working on it.